thaabomb/EightyPercentSafer/notes.md

 - Part of the story is the legislation that protected individuals who voluntarily came forward to report their own mistakes.
 - I believe this was done outside of CAST but it was critical to the safety story and to the 83% reduction in the fatal accident rate.
 - An abstraction: don't prescribe specifically CAST for other industries; rather, prescribe "proactive, data-driven, collaborative safety"
+  - This is the whole book.
+The brand of safety we're selling is:
+    - Non-punitive
+    - Proactive
+    - Collaborative
+    - Data-driven
 # Concept: Changing the culture was a big factor in improving safety
 - The old culture was: the captain is god, never question her decisions
 - The new culture is: we're all in this together, and any safety related input is valid